ncomputers/neo/docs/soft_delete.md

 operations.
 Admin requests may include removed records by passing the query parameter `include_deleted=true`.

+Database-level partial unique indexes ensure that active tables and menu items do not collide on their identifiers while still allowing reuse once a record is soft deleted.

 ## Endpoints

 | Endpoint | Method | Description |